hudanadeem/skintuition/README.md

 ### Considerations:
 - The app must be intuitive and mobile-friendly.
-- It should provide easy-to-understand ingredient analysis without overwhelming users with technical jargon.
+- It should provide easy-to-understand ingredient analysis without overwhelming users with technical content.

 ## Features